Origin of radio polarization in pulsar polar caps: Results

 \subsection{Escaping electromagnetic power}

-The emitted radio power is estimated from the integration of the escaping Poynting flux over the virtual plane.
-The power is then scaled back from the reduced simulation quantities to the observer quantities according to section ~\ref{ssect:scaling} yielding $1.1\times10^{28}$\,erg\,s$^{-1}$.
-The total power is in the range of the usually detected powers of pulsars $10^{25}$--$10^{29}$\,erg\,s$^{-1}$ \citep{lorimer_handbook_2005,Philippov2022} and hence just a fraction of the total pulsar spin-down power in good agreement with observations.
+The emitted radio power is estimated by integration of the escaping Poynting flux over the virtual plane.
+The power is then scaled from the reduced simulation quantity $S'$ to the observer value $S$ using $S=\zeta^2 S'$, as outlined in Sect. ~\ref{ssect:scaling} and \cite{Benacek2021b}, yielding $1.1\times10^{28}$\,erg\,s$^{-1}$.
+Note that a part of the emitted radio power may be absorbed by the plasma during propagation through the magnetosphere.
+The total predicted power is in the range of the measured powers of pulsars, $10^{25}$--$10^{29}$\,erg\,s$^{-1}$ \citep{lorimer_handbook_2005,Philippov2022} and hence just a small fraction of the total pulsar spin-down power is visible in the radio output.
 The spin-down power of our simulated pulsar can be estimated as \citep[Chapter~6]{Condon2016}

-Note that a part of the emitted power may be absorbed by the plasma during its propagation through the magnetosphere.

-Figure~\ref{fig8} shows the time evolution of the power of the escaping electromagnetic radiation.
-The power is obtained by integrating of the positive Poynting flux across the detection plane for the escaping radiation and rescaling the power to observable plasma quantities as described in section \ref{ssect:scaling}.
-The electromagnetic waves associated with plasma bunches escape from the polar cap through the virtual plane is reflected as strong short-timescale intensity fluctuations.
-This profile has intensive peaks which are separated in time with periods of about 1--2\,$\mu$s ($\approx$300--600\,m in space), corresponding to the typical time intervals and distances between consecutive large plasma bunches created in the electric gap region.
-The radiation power of pulsars is therefore not stationary but shows microsecond variability and variable non-isotropic emission from the polar cap.
+Figure~\ref{fig8} shows the time evolution of the rescaled power of the escaping electromagnetic radiation.
+The electromagnetic emission produced by the plasma bunches displays strong short-timescale intensity fluctuations.
+This profile has large spikes separated in time by $1-2\,\mu$s (about $ 300-600$\,m in space), corresponding to the typical time intervals and distances between consecutive large plasma bunches created in the electric gap region.
+This offers a natural explanation for microsecond variability and variable nonisotropic emission from the polar cap.